 Notes

-Keep the homemade thin mints stored in either the refrigerator or freezer in a well-sealed container.
+• Keep the thin mints stored in either the refrigerator or freezer in a well-sealed container.
+In the refrigerator, the cookies will keep for up to 2 weeks.
+In the freezer, they will keep for 4-5 months.

 Nutrition